 Beyond the Click, a new survey of 500 consumers by cloud-based Activity and Participant Management™ leader ACTIVE Network, sheds some light on the growing influence of social media and how it may actually affect consumer behavior.
-More specifically, its results are instructive for the thousands of business opportunity, franchise and other small business owners who are currently engaging in social media marketing activities or may want to, but who are also unsure about which platforms are the most appropriate for their purposes.
+More specifically, its results are instructive for the thousands of business opportunity, franchise and other small business owners (and those seeking to discover business opportunities) who are currently or planning on engaging in social media marketing activities or may want to, but who are also unsure about which platforms are the most appropriate for their purposes.

 Focused primarily on today’s five top social platforms—Facebook, Twitter, LinkedIn, Google+ and Pinterest—the survey yielded the following valuable insights: